Desjonqu/Desjonqu.github.io/about.md

 <!--author-->

+I study the ecology and evolution of acoustic communication.
+I strive to understand how the biotic and abiotic environment affect acoustic signaling in animals.
+I am particularly interested in the dynamics of acoustic communities and the effect of social interactions on acoustic signals.
+I am currently conducting two main lines of research: developing methods of passive acoustic monitoring in various environments and in particular in freshwater environments; and understanding the role of socially mediated plasticity in rapid adaptation and reproductive isolation.

 I was previously a post-doctoral fellow in [Rafael Rodriguez's lab](http://www.preferencefunctions.org) where I studied the effect of social environment on mating in insects that communicate with substrate-borne vibrations.